Using Game Design to Inform a Plastics Treaty: Fostering Collaboration between Science, Machine Learning, and Policymaking: Deployment

-So far, this public software primarily serves policy makers and other organizations related to negotation for the United Nation's ``International Legally Binding Instrument on Plastic Pollution, Including in the Marine Environment'' (UNEP, 2023b).
-Sharing directly with well over a dozen delegations as well as other researchers and industry, tool engagements have taken place during:
+Along with other smaller libraries mentioned within our \href{https://github.com/SchmidtDSE/plastics-prototype}{project documentation}, we implemented our tool using D3 {[}12{]} and ANTLR {[}53{]}.
+This runs within the web browser using JavaScript with an optional Progressive Web Application.
+We targeted our release to policy makers, news media, and other organizations related to negotiating for the United Nation's ``International Legally Binding Instrument on Plastic Pollution, Including in the Marine Environment'' {[}76{]}.

-\begin{itemize} \tightlist \item \textbf{Second inter-sessional period}: Outside official events in the time between the negotiations in Paris and Nairobi, various meetings with officials from different nations as well as a public webinar and news media coverage (Geyer et al., 2023; Schlossberg, 2023). \item \textbf{Third negotiation committee}: Though not officially part of proceedings, ``side-event'' scientific sharing opportunities hosted jointly with other similar organizations as well as various bilateral meetings, all taking place in Nairobi itself during November 2023's INC-3\footnote{United Nations Intergovernmental Negotiating Committee in Nairobi (UNEP, 2023a).}. \item \textbf{Third inter-sessional period}: The current period (at time of writing) between official negotiation committee meetings in which conversations continue with individual delegations and other stakeholders. \end{itemize}
+In addition to sharing directly with government delegations as well as other researchers and industry, our software was featured in either official or unofficial ``side events'' in the Third and Fourth Intergovernmental Negotiation Committee meetings for the treaty {[}72, 75{]} as well as at the Sixth Session of the United Nations Environmental Assembly {[}74{]}.
+Furthermore, the tool was shared in webinars and news articles {[}30, 62{]}.
+Finally, in addition to these modalities (workshop, kiosk, bilateral, and presentation), web traffic saw just over 13,000 daily page views\footnote{As described in our privacy considerations, these numbers do not filter by user agent string or de-duplicate by IP address.} during November 2023 largely coinciding with news coverage and attention on social media {[}6, 30, 62{]}.
+In these engagements, individuals likely leveraged the tool without us present.
+The software remains accessible at \href{https://global-plastics-tool.org}{global-plastics-tool.org} as the treaty process is expected to continue with a still unclear end date {[}35{]}.

-Having peaked at just over 13,000 daily page views\footnote{These numbers do not attempt to remove automated access by robots / crawlers and only includes traffic to global-plastics-tool.org, excluding the general public site at \href{https://plasticstreaty.berkeley.edu/}{https://plasticstreaty.berkeley.edu}.} during November 2023 largely coinciding with news coverage and attention on social media, application traffic continues to see up to around 5,000 daily page loads (Benioff, 2023; Geyer et al., 2023; Schlossberg, 2023).
-Indeed, the software remains accessible as the treaty process is expected to continue into 2025 (UN, 2023).
-Finally, in addition to this detailed tool focused on policy makers, the team also offers a general audience version at \href{https://plasticstreaty.berkeley.edu/}{https://plasticstreaty.berkeley.edu}.
+As expected by Nolin {[}49{]}, the tool's meetings and workshops happened on the sidelines of an unpredictable fast-changing negotiation {[}83{]}.
+As predicted by Victor {[}77{]}, we found the software helpful in facilitating conversations at the science / policy nexus as we navigated cycles of question and answer.
+Additionally, we found interactivity helpful with on-the-spot exploring ideas and policy configurations we did not originally anticipate in our scientific modeling.
+With that in mind, we next further describe our experiences and strategies for deploying this tool.